josh-project/josh/README.md

 Josh supports selecting, re-mapping and compsing of arbitary virtual repositories from the content found in the monorepo.

-The mapping itself is also stored in the repository and there versioned alongside the code.
+The mapping itself is also stored in the repository and therefore versioned alongside the code.

 <table>